Reference Quadrupole Moments of Transition Elements from Lamb Shifts in Muonic Atoms

-At the chosen momentum of $24\,$MeV/c, the rate of available muons is $\approx 15\,$kHz~\cite{2023-pie1-gerchow}.
+\textit{Estimation of signal rate -} The rate of available muons at the chosen momentum is $\approx 15\,$kHz~\cite{2023-pie1-gerchow}.
 According to the simulation detailed below, $51\%$ of these stops in the Cu target.
-These Muons are captured in high $n$ levels and cascade through the atomic levels of muonic Cu, emitting x rays that correspond to various line transitions until they reach the ground state, from which they are predominantly captured by the nucleus~\cite{1987-suzuki}.
+These muons are captured in high $n$ levels and cascade through the atomic levels of muonic Cu, emitting x rays that correspond to various line transitions until they reach the ground state, from which they are predominantly captured by the nucleus~\cite{1987-suzuki}.

 To estimate the yield, i.e., the fraction of photons of interest emitted per muon, we perform cascade simulations using the Akylas and Vogel code~\cite{1978-cascade_akylas}.
 First, the muons are distributed in the $n=20$ level according to a modified statistical distribution $(2l+1)\exp(\alpha l)$.
 We have chosen $\alpha= -0.11$ to match the calculated and observed transition magnitudes in muonic Fe~\cite{1976-Hartmann-Fe}.
 From this initial distribution, the muons de-excite through atomic energy levels predominantly via two competing processes: radiative and non-radiative transitions.
 The population of each subsequent state is determined by solving coupled rate equations, where the inflow from all allowed transitions from higher-lying states is balanced against the outflow toward lower states.
 In this way, the cascade is treated as a downward population flow through the manifold of $(n,\,l)$ levels until the muons eventually reach the low-lying state, where either x-ray emission or nuclear capture terminates the cascade.